 A second wave of COVID-19 is causing another big wave of depression and anxiety this holiday season as the nation continues to grapple with a dangerous pandemic that is spreading like wildfire.
 While the pandemic is exacerbating stress, it’s important to recognize that other holiday stressors can be contributing to anxiety.

-“Many people experience sadness during the holidays, but an extended period of profound sadness and anxiety can lead to, and even indicate serious mental health disorders,” says Dr. Andrea Raby, Vice President of Psychiatry at Bayless Integrated Healthcare.
+“Many people experience sadness during the holidays, but an extended period of profound sadness and anxiety can lead to, and even indicate serious mental health disorders,” says Dr. Andrea Raby, Vice President of Psychiatry at denova Collaborative Healthcare.

 While the current pandemic is a major source of stress, Dr. Raby cites these common holiday stressors that often take the joy out of the season: